living - try

 Be careful of infections1

 Ask your doctor about vaccines for flu and pneumonia, avoid contact with people with colds, and make sure to wash your hands frequently.
+Follow the Centers for Disease Control and Prevention (CDC) recommendations with regard to COVID 19 masking and vaccinations.
 If you do get an infection, treat it right away.
 Call your doctor at the earliest signs of cold or flu, and follow his or her instructions.

 Try to stay away from environmental pollutants1